ChumpChief/ProjectTemplate/README.md

 This repo provides Github Actions for:
 1. CI - Runs all checks against the repo on push and PRs, and is appropriate to use as a blocking status check.
 1. Release (IN PROGRESS) - Consumes changesets, bumps versions produces changelogs, publishes packages to npm, creates git tags, and creates Github releases.
+    * This action has further prerequisite setup.
+See [release.yml](./.github/workflows/release.yml) for details.

 ## Technology choices